 Most people believe that a funeral home is required for the care and transportation of a body after death.
 In North Carolina, as in almost all other states, it is legal to have family-directed funerals or to designate someone (in your pre-planning process) to carry out these tasks.
 This includes care of the body and transportation from one location to another.
 It may be preferable to hire a funeral home to take care of these tasks.
 Knowing that there are choices in how a funeral home is used, allows more control of the financial aspect of after-death care.
 There is no wrong or right way – it’s a matter of preference and comfort level.

 Funeral homes play an important role in supporting grieving families and caring for the dead.
 They assist to transport the body, care for the body, provide families with burial containers, assist with obituaries, facilitate funeral services, and file important paperwork such as the death certificate.
 Many people benefit from the support of a funeral home.
 If you would like the support of a funeral home, know that not all funeral homes charge the same prices.
 Not all funeral homes are open to our requirements at Carolina Memorial Sanctuary and not all are open to assisting with only certain aspects of after death care and supporting an in-home funeral.
-We most frequently refer people to Asheville Mortuary Services and Asheville Area Alternatives, as they support green burial and are the most affordable funeral homes in the Asheville area.
+We most frequently refer people to Asheville Area Alternative and Groce Funeral Home, as they support green burial and provide a price break to our guests.
 To learn more about your choices related to funerals and funeral homes, visit the Funeral Consumers Alliance, a non-profit dedicated to funeral education.

 Home Funeral – DIY (Do It Yourself)